Steps to Prepare for Divorce

 Consult an Attorney – Once you have decided to proceed with the divorce, make sure you choose an experienced family law attorney with whom you feel comfortable.
 The divorce process is stressful even if you desire it.

-Hire a Therapist – Going through a divorce is one the hardest things you will do.
-You are losing your best friend, the person who, in the past you talked to about everything.
+Hire a Therapist – Going through a divorce is one of the hardest things you will do.
+You are losing your best friend, the person who, in the past, you talked to about everything.
 It is helpful to find a therapist who is understanding and easy to talk with about what is going in your life.
 Consider this an essential part of the process as you prepare for divorce.

 Keeping Records When You Prepare for Divorce

 Obtaining a P.O.
 Box – It is suggested that as you prepare for divorce, obtains a P.O.
 Box if you and your spouse are going to continue to reside together during the divorce.
 Obtaining a P.O.
 Box will ensure proper delivery of your documents as well as maintain confidentiality as you prepare for divorce.